marabesi/marabesi.com/_posts/2020-05-23-getting-started-with-testing-guide.md

 fine and a good starting point.
 This section provides references for understanding the foundation of testing, but not just the theory, the practice as well.

-The first recommended read of this section, if you are the developer that prefers to see the code before reading the theory is: TDD by example {% cite tdd_by_example_kent_beck --file 2020-05-23-getting-started-with-testing-guide %}.
+The first recommended read of this section, if you are the developer that prefers to see a mix of the code and the theory is: Software Testing: From Theory to Practice {% cite sttp --file 2020-05-23-getting-started-with-testing-guide %}
+and then TDD by example {% cite tdd_by_example_kent_beck --file 2020-05-23-getting-started-with-testing-guide %}.

 On the other hand if you prefer to digest more theory and then later on go deeper into the practical aspect of it, then the suggested reading is: